IMAGES

 A case study research paper examines a person, place, event, condition, phenomenon, or other type of subject of analysis in order to extrapolate key themes and results that help predict future trends, illuminate previously hidden issues that can be applied to practice, and/or provide a means for understanding an important research problem with greater clarity.

-6. How to Write an Effective Case Study: Examples & Templates
+9. How to Write a Case Study: from Outline to Examples

 A case study is an in-depth investigation of a single person, group, event, or community.
 This research method involves intensively analyzing a subject to understand its complexity and context.
 The richness of a case study comes from its ability to capture detailed, qualitative data that can offer insights into a process or subject matter that ...